 What Is Walnut Oil?

 Walnut oil is made from walnuts that are pressed until all oils have been extracted from the nuts.
 It's a golden brown oil with a sweet, nutty flavor that becomes slightly astringent when heated too much because walnut oil is an ingredient with a low smoke point.
-It's really not meant to be cooked with over high heat.
+It's really not a cooking oil that you want to use over high heat.

 There are many ways to make walnut oil.
 The cheaper version involves macerating walnuts into a neutral and inexpensive oil base such as canola oil.
 This isn't necessarily true walnut oil, but instead an infused version.
 The expensive variation comes directly from the nuts, which are dried and then cold-pressed or expeller-pressed, and then heated.